 The Auto Post PPO Write-Off option defaults to off – however, by turning this on it will provide you the most accurate calculation of net production and accounts receivable.
 Here is an article for more detail: Auto Post PPO Write Off Impact.

 Insurance Set up

 Located in Settings, Insurance Defaults, this needs set according to your billing preferences.
 This is also the time to gather and enter all insurance fee schedules so that patient treatment estimates are accurate.
 This will facilitate entering payments when the estimates are accurate on the front end.

-One note: if you set up your Insurance Default for Billing Provider to the location, then you must checkmark the insurance carriers underneath Location Information.
+One note: if you set up your Insurance Default for Billing Provider to the location (as is often the case when billing out under a Type II NPI), then you must checkmark the insurance carriers underneath Location Information.